-Saskatoon berry (Amelanchier alnifolia)
+Saskatoon (Amelanchier alnifolia)

 Flowers: It is known for producing clusters of beautiful 5-petaled white flowers in the spring.